- The definition of meiosis is the process of cellular division.

 An example of meiosis is when a chromosome reduces from a double cell to a single cell.

-Genetics The process of cell division in sexually reproducing organisms that reduces the number of chromosomes in reproductive cells from diploid to haploid, leading to the production of gametes in animals and spores in plants.
+- Genetics The process of cell division in sexually reproducing organisms that reduces the number of chromosomes from diploid to haploid, as in the production of gametes.

 Origin of meiosisGreek meiōsis, diminution, from meioun, to diminish, from meiōn, less; see mei-2 in Indo-European roots.

 top to bottom:In meiosis a parent cell replicates and recombines, divides once to create two daughter cells, then divides again creating four daughter cells, each of which has half the genetic content of the original parent cell.

 Modern Latin, from Ancient Greek μείωσις (meiōsis, “a lessening”), from μειόω (meioō, “I lessen”), from μείων (meiōn, “less”).